Note on the size of a stable matching: The characterisation

-We note that while the rules permitted by Definition~\ref{def:Gn} will not alter the size of a stable matching, it can impact the set stable matchings.
-In our example, the matching $\{(1,1),(2,2)\}$ was a stable matching in $P$ but is no longer stable when $P$ is extended to $R$.
+While the extensions permitted by Definition~\ref{def:Gn} will not alter the size of a stable matching, it is worth highlighting that certain extensions can impact the set of stable matchings.
+For example, in Figure~\ref{fig:Nhalf2} the matching $\{(1,1),(2,2)\}$ was a stable matching in $P$ but is no longer stable when $P$ is extended to $R$.

 We now show that the class ${\cal G}_n$ defined in Definition~\ref{def:Gn} precisely characterises all matching markets that contain a stable matching of size $n$.

 \begin{lemma} A stable matching problem, $R$, contains a stable matching of size $n$ if and only if $R \in {\cal G}_n$. \end{lemma}